 Thoughts of riding in France were never far from cyclist Hubert Opperman's mind as he raced to victory after victory in Australia during the 1920s.

 Hubert Opperman was born in Rochester in Victoria in 1904.
-His father moved the family around the country while he was searching for work and prospecting for gold, but eventually, to give Oppy some stability, he was taken in by his grandmother who lived in Melton on the western outskirts of Melbourne.
+His father moved the family around the country while he was searching for work and prospecting for gold.
+Eventually, to give Hubert more stability, he was taken in by his grandmother who lived in Melton on the western outskirts of Melbourne.
 This where he first learned to ride a bicycle.

 For most of the 1920s, Oppy was the national road cycling champion.
 He was 24 years old when he left Australia for the first time in 1928 to compete in the Tour de France.